StraightCurlyCurves/azul/README.md

 # Azul
-Azul is a boardgame for 2-4 players.
+Azul is a boardgame for 2-4 players ([watch rule video here](https://youtu.be/csJL-78NEPQ)).
 With this repository you can play Azul with your friends, against bots or let bots play against each other.

 If not set otherwise, a history of the game will be saved.
 The history can be loaded to go back to a certain point of the game and take a different turn from there.